 SC Unlimited Cashback Card v.
 HSBC Advance Card

 SC Unlimited Cashback Card v.
 Citi SMRT Card

-Citi SMRT Card is similar to SC Unlimited Cashback Card in offering commuting convenience (in this case, EZ-Link compatibility (with a bonus 2% rebate on Auto Top-Ups), but is better suited to those with a modest budget seeking everyday cashback.
+Citi SMRT Card is similar to SC Unlimited Cashback Card in offering commuting convenience (in this case, EZ-Link compatibility with a bonus 2% rebate on Auto Top-Ups), but is better suited to those with a modest budget seeking everyday cashback.
 Cardholders earn up to 5% rebates on coffee and fast food, groceries, and cinemas; 3% on online shopping; and 2% on health and wellness, all with no minimum spend requirement.
 While rebates rates are higher than SC Unlimited Cashback Card’s, they are limited to select categories and merchants, and earnings are capped at just S$50/month.
 Young professionals can easily earn on daily expenses with Citi SMRT Card, but affluent spenders would likely feel restrained and might instead opt for SC Unlimited Cashback Card.